argoproj/argo-events/docs/setup/aws-sns.md

           accesskey: <base64-access-key>
           secretkey: <base64-secret-key>

-4. Deploy the secret
+1. Deploy the secret

         kubectl -n argo-events apply -f aws-secret.yaml

-5. Create the gateway by running the following command,

-        kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/gateways/aws-sns.yaml

-6. Wait for gateway pod to get into the running state.
+1. The event-source for AWS SNS creates a pod and exposes it via service.
+   The name for the service is in `<event-source-name>-eventsource-svc` format.

-7. Create an Ingress or Openshift Route for the gateway service to that it can be reached from AWS.
+   You will need to create an Ingress or Openshift Route for the event-source service so that it can be reached from AWS.
    You can find more information on Ingress or Route online.

-8. Get the event source stored at https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/event-sources/aws-sns.yaml

-9. Change the `topicArn` and `url` under `webhook` to your gateway service url created in a previous step.
-Make sure this url is reachable from AWS.

-8. Create the event source by running the following command.
+1. Create the event source by running the following command.
+Make sure to update the URL in the configuration within the event-source.

-        kubectl apply -n argo-events -f <event-source-file-updated-in-previous-step>
+        kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/event-sources/aws-sns.yaml

-11. Go to SNS settings on AWS and verify the webhook is registered.
-You can also do the same by looking at the gateway pod logs.
+1. Go to SNS settings on AWS and verify the webhook is registered.
+You can also check it by inspecting the event-source pod logs.

-12. Create the sensor by running the following command,
+1. Create the sensor by running the following command,

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/sensors/aws-sns.yaml

-13. Publish a message to the SNS topic and it will trigger an argo workflow.
+1. Publish a message to the SNS topic, and it will trigger an argo workflow.

-14. Run `argo list` to find the workflow.
+1. Run `argo list` to find the workflow.

 ## Troubleshoot
 Please read the [FAQ](https://argoproj.github.io/argo-events/FAQ/).